Fernando-A-Rocha/mta-mod-downloader/.github/MODEL_IDS.md

-# Model IDs & Names
+# Model IDs

-This is an extensive list of all GTA:SA model IDs and names.
+This is an extensive list of all GTA:SA model IDs.

 **Note**: Weapon IDs range from 1-46 and are not included here because they collide with Skin IDs.